 - Check the Academic calendar for the application file deadlines for the quarter in which your student wishes to begin taking classes.
 Missing the deadline means that your student must pay tuition and fees, and purchase required books for that quarter.
 If we later find your student eligible for aid, we reimburse based on your student’s eligibility.

-- Ask your student to use the BC Financial Aid Portal to view award information and amounts by quarter.
+- Ask your student to use the BC Financial Aid Portal to view aid offer information and amounts by quarter.